mitojs/mito-doc/src/sdk/guide/basic-configuration.zh-CN.md

   order: 1
 ---

-# base options
+# 基础配置

-**The following is base options, both [@mitojs/browser](./browser) and [@mitojs/wx-mini](./wx-mini.md) can use 😎**
+**The following is base options, both of [@mitojs/browser](./browser) and [@mitojs/wx-mini](./wx-mini.md) can use 😎**

-## BaseOptionsFieldsType
+## 基础属性

+### dsn?: string
 report to server's url

-### dsn?: string
+### disabled?: boolean
 default is closed,sdk all functions will be turned off when set ture

-### disabled?: boolean
+### apikey?: string
 default is ''(empty string),it mean that every project has a unique key

-### apikey?: string
+### debug?: boolean
 default is closed,it will be print in Console when set true
-### debug?: boolean

-default is closed,all page's http request will add a unique id in request header
-### enableTraceId?: boolean

-Should config this field if you set `enableTraceId` true.Considering that random addition of redundant request headers maybe cause cross-domain error,so here is regular containing relationship.It will be included When `includeHttpUrlTraceIdRegExp.test(xhr.url)` is `true`
-### includeHttpUrlTraceIdRegExp?: RegExp

-When set `enableTraceId` true,traceId will be added in request header, defaul value is `Trace-Id`.You can configure this field to appoint name
-### traceIdFieldName?: string
+### maxDuplicateCount?: number

-default value is null,mean all ajax http will be monitored.You can set some value to filter url.It will filter when `filterXhrUrlRegExp.test(xhr.url) === true`
+default value is 2,it mean max report count of the same error

-### filterXhrUrlRegExp?: RegExp
+### maxBreadcrumbs?: number
 defaul value is 20,it will be 100 if value more than 100.it mean breadcrumb stack length
-### maxBreadcrumbs?: number

-defaul value is 0,it mean throttle delay time of button click event and weixin touch event
-### throttleDelayTime?: number

-default value is 2,it mean max report count of the same error
-### maxDuplicateCount?: number

-vue's root Instance
 ### vue?: VueInstance
+vue's root Instance.go to [@mitojs/vue usage](./vue.md)

-## BaseOptionsHooksType
+## 基础钩子

 ```js